TangYiChing/TranPathDSP/PaperFigures/README.md

 # This folder contains codes used to generate figures in the Paper.

-Please refer to jupyter notebook for how to use the codes.
+## use the jupyter notebook under each folder to run the codes.
 Note: you need to unzip files with .zip extention before running the Python codes.